 actiTIME’s visual budget tracker is the ultimate tool for cost control!
 It highlights budget overruns in red and lets you analyze the collected progress data as an overall summary of the entire budgeting period or a detailed breakdown by day.

-- Start by planning out your entire project scope: set deadlines and priorities for tasks, share other important details via comments, and allocate work to employees.
+Start by planning out your entire project scope: set deadlines and priorities for tasks, share other important details via comments, and allocate work to employees.
+Then, use detailed historical data from time and money reports to get more accurate cost and time estimates and analyze your financial performance at the end of the project.

 Explore all these handy actiTIME features firsthand during a free 30-day trial.
-Sign up here.